mjknj18/Employee-Database-Analysis/README.md

 ### Data Analysis

 1. The vast majority of employees have salaries between $40,000 and $50,000, with a significant decrease in frequency to the next highest range.
 The frequencies decrease slowly across the remaining salary ranges, with no salaries being greater than $130,000.
 2. Staff and Senior Staff have the highest average salaries, followed by Managers.
-Technique Leaders, Engineers, Senior Engineers, and Assistant Engineers all have approximately the same average salary, with the difference being within $87.
+Technique Leaders, Engineers, Senior Engineers, and Assistant Engineers all have approximately the same average salary, with the difference being no greater than $87.

 ## Disclaimer